Localisation in quasiperiodic chains: a theory based on convergence of local propagators: Convergence of continued fraction

 The same physical picture can be used to understand that $\yt^{[\ell]}$ saturates when $\ell$ exceeds a length-scale set by the typical localisation length.
 As discussed previously, $y_0(n)$ in Eq.~\eqref{eq:y0series} is the contribution to $y_0$ of processes where the particle goes out to site $n$ and retraces its path on the chain back to the root.
 However, since the wavefunction density decays exponentially with $r$ with a length-scale $\xi$, then naturally for all $n\gg \xi$ the contributions are negligibly small.
 The sum in Eq.~\eqref{eq:y0series} therefore saturates for $n\gtrsim\xi$ which, crucially, is independent of $L$.
+We will return to this briefly in the next section.

 Finally here, as explained in Sec.~\ref{sec:cf}, the series Eq.~\eqref{eq:y0series} is not applicable in the extended regime.
 Nevertheless, studying the series in an extended regime indeed signals the breakdown of localisation~\cite{roy2020localisation}, via the fact that $\yt^{[\ell]}$ diverges as $\ell\to\infty$.